rkotze/git-mob/README.md

 npm i -g git-mob
 ```

-By default install git-mob will git the git template to append co-authors.
+By default git-mob will use the `.gitmessage` template to append co-authors.

 ### Prepare commit msg setup